Singular Control in a Cash Management Model with Ambiguity: Abstract

 \section{Abstract}

 We consider a singular control model of cash reserve management, driven by a diffusion under ambiguity.
 The manager is assumed to have maxmin preferences over a set of priors characterized by $\kappa$-ignorance.
 A verification theorem is established to determine the firm's cost function and the optimal cash policy; the latter taking the form of a control barrier policy.
-In a model driven by arithmetic Brownian motion, we numerically show that an increase in ambiguity leads to higher expected costs under the worst-case prior and a narrower inaction region.
+In a model driven by arithmetic Brownian motion, we use Dynkin games to show that an increase in ambiguity leads to higher expected costs under the worst-case prior and a narrower inaction region.
 The latter effect can be used to provide an ambiguity-driven explanation for observed cash management behavior.
+Our findings can be applied to broader applications of singular control in managing inventories under ambiguity.

 \keyword{Singular control, Ambiguity, Inventory models}